 Tuesday - Sunday: 10.00h - 12.00h / 14.00h - 17.00h

-Opening period: from March/April to end of October
+Opening period: from March/April to the 4th of November 2018.

 - VENUES Suitable for families